- Sign in. Enter your username and password to log on to the Management Console.

 keytool -export -alias wso2carbon -file wso2.crt -keystore wso2carbon.jks -storepass wso2carbon

 <IS_HOME>/repository/resources/security/directory.
-Click Choose File and navigate to this location to obtain and the file so that you can upload the file.See Using Asymmetric Encryption in the WSO2 Product Administration Guide for more information.
+Click Choose File and navigate to this location in order to obtain and upload this file.See Using Asymmetric Encryption in the WSO2 Product Administration Guide for more information.

 The Alias is a value that has an equivalent value specified in the identity provider that we are configuring.
 This is required for authentication in some scenarios.